yugabyte/ybm-cli/internal/formatter/tabwriter/README.md

-We are using a modified version of the tabwriter package ([from here](https://github.com/golang/go/blob/master/src/text/tabwriter/tabwriter.go)).
+This project uses using a modified version of the tabwriter package ([from here](https://github.com/golang/go/blob/master/src/text/tabwriter/tabwriter.go)).
 This package is available under the BSD license which is available below.